jdevuyst/comprehend/README.md

 ; => '(1)
 ```

-Creating indexes for (sub)collections is slow.
-It is possible to disable indexing on a (sub)collection by (sub)collection basis:
+Creating indexes for collections is slow.
+It is possible to disable indexing on a collection by collection basis:

 ```clojure
 (c/comprehend (c/indexed-set [1] ^::c/opaque [2])